How To Get A Property Before You’re 30

-With property prices continuing to soar and average yearly earnings stagnating, it should be no surprise that millennials are finding it much harder to buy their own property than previous generations.
+With property prices continuing to soar and average yearly earnings stagnating, it should be no surprise that millennials are finding it much harder to buy their property than previous generations.

 The statistics are clear: first-time property buyers are getting older, while the percentage of those in their twenties who own property is shrinking.
 Only one-in-five 25-year olds own a property.
-Just ten years ago, it was two-in-five.
+Just ten years ago, it was two in five.

 On The Property Ladder Before 30?

 So, is it impossible to set your foot on the property ladder before you’re thirty?
-Of course you can. 🙂
+Of course, you can.

 You don’t even have to be rich.
 It takes patience, it takes the willpower to start saving right now, and it takes a close eye on the market, but here we’re going to look at how you can get a property before your 30th birthday.